 - Stable pods should not be combining throughout the day.
-This includes outdoor playtime, lunchtime, activity time, etc. - If stable pods are combining at the beginning/end of day, it is preferred they combine with the same group each time. - Combining stable pods does increase the risk of exposure and close contacts in the event of a positive case. - Floaters should also have limited movement between pods.
+This includes outdoor playtime, lunchtime, activity time, etc. - If stable pods are combining at the beginning/end of day, it is recommended they combine with the same group each time. - Combining stable pods does increase the risk of exposure and close contacts in the event of a positive case. - Floaters should also have limited movement between pods.

-New: Example of Transmission in Child Care
+Example: Transmission in Child Care

 With the Delta variant predominate in Rhode Island, child care centers and home daycares are experiencing an increase in COVID-19 clusters and outbreaks.
-Here is a recent example
+Here is a recent example:

-- One of two staff are fully vaccinated. - Staff masked, children age three to five are unmasked. - Both pods share the same bathroom, cleaned at the end of the day.
+- A child attends the center with a runny nose. - One of two staff are fully vaccinated. - Staff masked, children age three to five are unmasked. - Both pods share the same bathroom, cleaned at the end of the day.

-• Pod 1 and Pod 2 mix inside for lunch and outside for playtime for one hour, while staff and children unmasked.
+Pod 1 and Pod 2 mix inside for lunch and outside for playtime for one hour, while staff and children unmasked.